-The Farm to School Initiative provides strategic support for school districts to ensure students have access to healthy, locally grown food in their school meal programs.
-We help build school gardens and integrate garden-based and classroom learning experiences with curriculum correlated to state education standards.
+The Farm to School Initiative provides strategic support for school districts to ensure students have access to healthy, locally grown food in their school meal programs and integrated education correlated to state standards across disciplines.

-Farmhands Education Programs build a community of learning, sharing, and celebration.
-Our summer camps, workshops, field trips and special events provide youth and adults with the opportunity to “dig in”, learning about the art and science of grown food and the importance of supporting local farms and ranches.
+Farmhands Education Programs build a community of learning, sharing, and celebration by providing youth and adults with the opportunity to grow their awareness, skills, and appreciation of farming, ranching and agricultural history.

-Colorado Land Link– In a time where few than 2% of Americans now grow food for a living- coupled with a retiring generation of farmers and ranchers- Colorado Land Link is developing creative solutions to overcome this crisis by connecting the next generation of farmers and ranchers to land opportunities and resources needed to launch a successful agricultural business.
-Our referral and resource center connects land-seekers and landowners and provides access to a network of tools, resources, and technical services for the next generation of farmers.
+Colorado Land Link – In a time where fewer than 2% of Americans now grow food for a living, coupled with a retiring generation of farmers and ranchers, Colorado Land Link is developing creative solutions to overcome this crisis by connecting aspiring farmers and ranchers to land opportunities and resources needed to launch a successful agricultural business.
+Our referral and resource center connects landseekers and landowners and provides access to a network of tools, resources, and technical services for the next generation of farmers.

 For more information about any of our programs, email email@example.com